kvignesh1420/nyu-hpc23-homework2/hw2/README.md

 ### Question 2: Matrix multiplication

 I found that `BLOCK_SIZE=24` gave the highest improvement over the reference implementation.
+Please check the `Supplementary.md` file in this folder for additional experimental results.

 Baseline with MMult0 and `BLOCK_SIZE=24`:
 ```